Prem07a/Stock_Mangement_app/README.md

 # Stock Market Management System

 Stock Market Management System is a Python application that allows users to manage their stock portfolios, buy and sell shares of different companies, and track their wallet balances.
-This project is built using the Tkinter library for the graphical user interface and interacts with a MySQL database for user registration and data storage.
+This project is built using the CustomTkinter library for the graphical user interface and interacts with a MySQL database for user registration and data storage.

 ## About Me
 > **Name:** Prem Ganesh Gaikwad